search

-Playing with the background-clip Property
+Playing with the background-clip CSS Property

 The background-clip property allows us to control how far the background image (or background color) extends beyond the Padding or the content itself of an element.

-I assume that this explanation is challenging to understand without examples and a look at the code.
-So let’s see some examples, but before that, take a look at the following example to encourage you to continue reading the post:
+I assume that this explanation is challenging to understand without some examples and a look at the code.
+So let’s see some examples, but before that, take a look at the following live example to encourage you to continue reading the post:

 background-clip